PrivateCoffee/matrix-gptbot/README.md

 ### Production

+#### PyPI

-The easiest way to install the bot is to use pip to install it from pypi.
+The recommended way to install the bot is to use pip to install it from PyPI.

 ```shell
 # If desired, activate a venv first